Purple Milkweed Vine

 Maintenance

 Low maintenance.
 Prefers full sun but can tolerate some shade.
 Trails along the ground (rarely climbing), easy to miss when walking through grasslands.
-Common throughout Central Texas in pastures, prairies, and open ground; usually in chalky soil.
+WARNING: toxic to humans.
+Native habitat: prairies, and open ground, usually in chalky soil.
 Uncommon in nurseries, but seeds are available.
-WARNING: toxic to humans.
-Propagation: seed.

 Blooms March-June.
 This is a short trailing vine.
 Flowers are paired, five-petaled, star-shaped, and deep purplish-brown.
 Heart-shaped leaves are oppositely paired.
 Entire plant is hairy.
 Seed pods are oval with soft spines, typical of milkweeds.
 Larval host: Monarch and Queen butterflies.
 Pollinated by flies.